Coronavirus digest: Total number of cases hits 40 million | DW | 19.10.2020

 Read more: New Zealand records first coronavirus death in 3 months

-The number of confirmed coronavirus cases in Germany increased by 4,325 to 366,299, while the death toll rose by 12 to 9,789, according to the Robert Koch Institute for infectious diseases.
+The number of confirmed coronavirus cases in Germany has increased by 4,325 to 366,299, while the death toll has risen by 12 to 9,789, according to the Robert Koch Institute for infectious diseases.
 The figures come as Germany grapples with a second wave of infections, with daily caseloads last week exceeding previous records from the spring.

 Meanwhile, patients suffering from mild respiratory diseases in Germany can be given sick leave for up to seven calendar days by telephone from Monday.
 Diagnoses can be made following an extensive telephone survey with the patient, with the goal being to keep people out of waiting rooms.